 Figure 2.
 Average Turnover for Meme Stocks and Other Firms.
 This figure graphs the mean share turnover (shares traded each day as a percentage of total outstanding common stock) according to CRSP data.
 The data is presented separately for meme and non-meme stocks.
+Non-meme stocks are further subdivided into those that belong to the smallest quartile by market capitalization and larger firms.
 "Pre-Zero Commission" refers to the period from 2015 to September 2019, "Post-Zero Commission" to 10/1/19-12/31/20, and "Post-Meme Surge" to 2021-22.